Python Basics

 x = x + 1

-Tip: Use descriptive variable names to make your code easier to understand.
-For example, if you use the variable
+Tip: use explicit names for variables — it makes your code easier to understand.
+For example,

 nbStudent